-The skin material is cast onto flat plates and left to harden for overnight.
-After the skin material was hardened to semisolid\footnote{Semisolid in our paper means that the material is solid and flexible when it is in the room temperature and liquid when cast on the plate.
-Increasing the amount of TX-151 and agar makes the material harder.}, they were placed on top of the phantom and a thin plastic film was introduced on top of the material to prevent water evaporation.
+The skin material is cast onto flat plates and left for about 12 hours.
+Then the material was semi-solid\footnote{Semisolid in our paper means that the material is solid and flexible when it is in the room temperature and liquid when cast on the plate.
+Increasing the amount of TX-151 and agar makes the material harder.} and could be attached to the surface of the Styrofoam phantom core .
 This plastic film is made of $0.1$~mm thick LD-PE, which has a relative permittivity of $2.3$ \cite{Krupka16_MWCL}.
 Reflection coefficient of the film was $-28.4$ dB at $28$~GHz according to ITU-R P.2040~\cite{ITU-R_P2040}, which indicated that the film has no effect on the reflection coefficient of the skin material.

-It is not easy to manufacture a human skin layer as thin as $2$~mm.
+It is not easy to manufacture a skin material layer as thin as $2$~mm.
 To ensure structural durability of skin layer, its thickness on the phantom was set to $5$~mm.
 According to calculation from the ITU-R P.2040, the reflection coefficient of a skin layer with $5$~mm thickness differs only $0.14$~dB compared to skin with $1.5$~mm thickness.
 So, we can expect negligible effects on electromagnetic wave scattering and reflection while ensuring durability of the phantom.